collective/collective.local.sendto/README.txt

 It provides a 'send email' form where you can select recipients from the list of members having a local role on the content.

-Content types have just to implement ISendToAvailable.
+Content types have just to implement ISendToAvailable, or, if they are dexterity type, to enable the behaviour Send mail tab.

 In your policy product :